RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - **Linux swap file** - `Swap is enabled.
 Do you want to proceed?
 [Y/N]?`

-    We recommend that you [disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) in the operating system configuration to give RS control of the memory allocation.
+    We recommend that you [disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) in the operating system configuration to give Redis Software control of the memory allocation.

 - **Automatic OS tuning** - `Do you want to automatically tune the system for best performance [Y/N]?`

-    To let the RS installation optimize the OS for Redis Enterprise, answer `Y`.
+    To allow the installation process to optimize the OS for Redis Software, answer `Y`.
     The installation process prompts you for additional information.

     The `/opt/redislabs/sbin/systune.sh` file contains details about the tuning process.

 - **Network time** - `Do you want to set up NTP time synchronization now [Y/N]?`

-    Redis Enterprise requires that all cluster nodes have synchronized time.
+    Redis Software requires all cluster nodes have synchronized time.
     You can either let the installation process configure NTP or you can [configure NTP manually]({{< relref "/rs/administering/designing-production/synchronizing-clocks.md" >}}).

 - **Firewall ports** - `Would you like to open RedisLabs cluster ports on the default firewall zone [Y/N]?`

-    RS requires the node to have [specific network ports]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}) open.
+    Redis Software requires the node to have [specific network ports]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}) open.
     You can either:

     - Answer `Y` to let the installation process open these ports.